 1. Research the topic.

 Although I’m knowledgeable with email and social media marketing, when you’re a marketer, you simply can never have enough.
-In as much as I have ready content from my blog I can use, I still needed more.
+As much as I have ready content from my blog I can use, I still needed more.

 Researching the most up-to-date trends is vital.
 Besides, credible sources are necessary to back up statistical data and claims during a webinar presentation.
 For this, combing through Google is the best move since we want to take information from the most relevant source.